thewca/wca-regulations/wca-regulations-2012.md

     - E2e1) The WCA Delegate may ask the competitor must to explain the purpose of each move in his solution, irrespective of scrambling algorithm.
 If the competitor cannot give a valid explanation, the attempt is disqualified.
 - E3) The competitor may use the following objects during the attempt.
 Penalty for using unauthorised objects: disqualification of the attempt (DNF).
   - E3a) Paper and pens (both supplied by judge).
-  - E3b) 1-3 puzzles corresponding to the event (self-supplied).
+  - E3b) 1-3 puzzles corresponding to the event (self-supplied).[NOTE: Why not just say 1 to 3 Rubik's Cubes?
+We don't ever intend to have non-3x3 FMC, right?
+Why cater to the idiots who bring a 7x7 and a square1 to FMC because they think they're being funny?]
   - E3c) Coloured stickers (self-supplied).